Dominion Voting Systems sues Fox News for $1.6 billion over election claims

 “The disinformation campaign waged against our company has caused us severe damage and undermined trust in American democratic institutions,” Dominion Chief Executive Joe Poulos said in a statement.
 “These lies also have threatened the personal safety of our employees and customers.
 No amount of money will repair the damage done.”

-Dominion sued pro-Trump news outlets One America News Network and Newsmax Media in December, and last month asked social media outlets to preserve posts from the networks as well as from Fox News, Trump and others.
+Eric Coomer, a senior Dominion employee, sued Trump’s re-election campaign and the owners of pro-Trump news outlets One America News Network and Newsmax Media in December.
+Last month, Dominion asked social media outlets to preserve posts from the networks as well as from Fox News, Trump and others.

 Smartmatic, which makes voting machines, made similar claims in a defamation lawsuit that alleged Lou Dobbs and two other Fox News hosts falsely accused the company of helping to rig the election against Trump.
 The day after Smartmatic sued on Feb.
 4, Fox canceled the weekday program “Lou Dobbs Tonight.”